-Our Employment Law solicitors answer employers’ questions on the law relating to maternity discrimination at work
+Our Employment Law solicitors answer employers’ questions on employer maternity law and employment rights.

 New mums who want to return to work before the end of their full 52-week maternity leave must give eight weeks’ notice.
 But you could decide to accept less or no notice at all.
 If, as in this case, the earlier date is not suitable – perhaps you have to provide notice to a temporary worker or make other arrangements – you can postpone it until the full eight weeks’ notice.
 You cannot do this, however, if your preferred date is after the 52-week maternity leave entitlement.